Stories from Naoh’ra Rabntah

 “Matt—”

-Tyler cried out as the rope whipped downward into the void.
+Jackson cried out as the rope whipped downward into the void.
 Beside him, Rodney stared after it, the enormity of the situation sinking in.

 Inside the shaft, Matt slammed into the wall before he could brace.
 Pain exploded through his ribs, knocking him breathless.
 He locked on without thought, coarse rope burning through gloves.

-Everything felt distant—like it was happening to someone else.
+Everything felt distant, like it was happening to someone else.
 Steel shrieked overhead, thunderous but wrong, distorted like it seeped through fog.
 Dust scraped his throat, blurred his eyes.
 He blinked, slow and mechanical, body moving on instinct only.

-Another rupture cut through the noise—sharp and final.
+Another rupture cut through the noise, sharp and final.
 His head tilted back, vision swimming as the anchor above gave way.
 The slack in the rope was sudden, almost surreal.
 Then came the sickening lurch of freefall as the line slipped uselessly through his hands.

 There was nothing to grab.
 Nothing to fight.
 Silence closed in, and the world let go.